TheSunShiningDev/dotfiles/JOURNAL.md

 As a user getting started with vim, their is the desire to have it work for everything.
 I love the fact that I have a few options.
 And one of those options is to customize and use vim differently from neovim.

+The last few days it has been fun to learn and configure, and watch how my configuations evolve.
+But other than that, I haven't really been doing anything the last few days.